Snack

 Understanding the key chemical compounds helps explain why snack pairs well with certain ingredients.

-Found in nuts, seeds, and chocolate snacks; provide bitter notes while offering health benefits
+Found in nuts, seeds, dried fruits, and chocolate; provide health benefits while creating distinctive astringent and bitter notes

 Quick Tips